mja65/Emu68-Imager/docs/instructions.md

 The following ADF files must be provided for each OS.
 They can be in the same directory as where the Kickstart ROM is located or a separate directory.

-For OS 3.2.2.1 make sure to use the latest version ADF file if the name does not include version number!
-First are the files from 3.2 distribution then the files from 3.2.2 Update and last the file from 3.2.2.1 Hotfix.
+For OS 3.2.2.1, the OS 3.2 base installation is used along with the various updates and hotfixes.
+Please make sure to use the latest version ADF file if the name does not include version number!
+First are the files from 3.2 distribution then the files from 3.2.2 Update and last the file from 3.2.2.1 Hotfix are required.

 Select the directory where the files exist (it will search all sub-folders under this directory) by clicking on `Click to set ADF Path` button.